deepakpradhan10242/deepakpradhan10242/README.md

 👯 I’m looking to collaborate on full-stack web apps, open-source projects, or developer tools that push boundaries.

-📫 How to reach me: deepak.pradhan4364@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/deepakpradhan10242/)
+📫 How to reach me: deepak.pradhan4364@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/deepakpradhan10242/) or [Portfolio](https://portfolio-deepak-pradhans-projects-7583db17.vercel.app/)

 ⚡ Fun fact: I once helped 50+ people build and deploy their first websites—and most of them didn’t know what a “div” was before that.